-In severe or extreme weather conditions the RSE system might not work until the temperature is within the operating range.
-The operating range for the RSE system is above -4°F (-20°C) or below 140°F (60°C).
-If the temperature of the vehicle is outside of this range, heat or cool the vehicle until the temperature is within the operating range of the RSE system.
+In severe or extreme weather conditions, the RSE system might not work until the temperature is within the operating range.
+The operating range for the RSE system is above -20°C (-4°F) or below 60°C (140°F).
+If the temperature of the vehicle is outside this range, heat or cool the vehicle until the temperature is within the operating range of the RSE system.